hamidrezafarzin/qr-code-generator-website/README.md

 # a simple qr code generator website
-a simple qr code generator website based on django with function base view in template rendering and Class based View Django RestFramework
+a simple qr code generator website based on django with function base view in template rendering and Class based View (APIView) Django RestFramework

 ## Preview